-This guidance is effective for Novant Health beginning January 1, 2018.
-Early adoption is permitted at January 1, 2017, however, we have elected not to early adopt this guidance.
-The guidance allows the use of either the retrospective of modified retrospective (cumulative effect) transition method.
-We have not yet selected a transition method.
-Novant Health is continuing to evaluate the effect this guidance will have on its financial statements and believes that the most significant impact will be to the presentation of our income statement where the provision for bad debts will be recorded as a direct reduction of revenue and will not be presented as a separate line item.
-Novant Health does not believe that the adoption of this guidance will have a significant impact on the recognition of net revenues for any period.
+This guidance was effective for Novant Health beginning January 1, 2018.
+Novant Health has elected to use the full retrospective transition method.
+The most significant impact will be to the presentation of the income statement where the provision for bad debts will be recorded as a direct reduction of revenue and will not be presented as a separate line item.
+The adoption of this guidance is not expected to have a significant impact on the recognition of net revenues for any period.